Chris Dyer (artist): Street art

 Dyer's first interaction with aerosols was in 1993, when he would tag many walls of Lima, Peru, publicizing the name of the Sepulcro Crema street gang he belonged to.
-Dyer's younger brother Patrick (a.k.a.
-Peru 143) later started doing graffiti, so Chris stayed away from that medium for many years, as to avoid brotherly competition.
+Dyer's younger brother later started doing graffiti, so Chris stayed away from that medium for many years, as to avoid brotherly competition.
 It was later in 2007, when the brothers became roommates in Montreal, that they started to jam in their backyard and Chris got addicted to that medium.
 These days, spray paint is one of Chris' main mediums, especially in the outdoor seasons and while on the road.
 His intentions are to beautify the world and leave his trace as he explores the globe.

-Though Chris' favorite jams are organically organized block parties, he has also been invited to paint murals for well respected festivals like MURAL Festival, Art Basel Miami, Rainbow Serpent Festival in Australia, Ozora Festival in Hungary and Puro Muro in Lima, Peru.